-Transgender people come from all walks of life -- we are moms and dads, sisters and brothers, sons and daughters.
-We are your coworkers and your neighbors.
+Transgender people come from all walks of life.
+We are your coworkers, family and neighbors.
 We are 7-year-old children and we are 70-year-old grandparents.
 We are a diverse community representing all racial and ethnic backgrounds, as well as faith backgrounds.

 International Transgender Day of Visibility is honored every year on March 31 and is a time to celebrate transgender people around the globe and the courage it takes to live openly and authentically, while also raising awareness around the discrimination trans people still face.

 - What does it mean to be transgender? → Understanding the Transgender Community

 - Understanding the basics of transgender and gender-expansive children

 - Serving Transgender & Non-Binary Foster & Adoptive Parents